 There are quite a few man-made and natural lidos on Lake Brienz, including Bönigen Lido, which is kitted out with inflatable water trampolines and even a heated outdoor swimming pool - ideal if you're not too keen on the freshwater.
 Burgseeli Natural Lido is known for its sunbathing meadow, barbeque facilities and unusually warm waters, which can reach up to 26ºC

 Similar to Lake Brienz, Lake Thun has numerous bathing areas around its edges that are very popular in summer.
-However, it's a pretty big lake, so unless you're prepared to walk or get public transport, you're better off sticking to the beaches in Brienz.
+The easiest one to get to is at Neuhaus, which is about an hour's walk away – or you can catch the bus there instead.

 Shopping in Interlaken is diverse, but for high-street buys, the Oberland Shopping Centre will be your best bet.
 The Höheweg is also home to a range of middle-of-the-road shops, selling a variety of typically Swiss goods, including wood-carved children's toys, Swiss army knives and the most important product of all - chocolate.